jabbourb/omnicpp2/README.markdown

 Caveats
 =======
-- Although file access is cached, the first call might take quite some time to complete, especially for includes in large projects
+- Although file access is cached, the first call in a recursive access might take quite some time to complete, especially for includes in large projects
+- Tags should be generated with the "+n" field to improve accuracy (it will still work otherwise, not as well though)

 Installation notes
 ==================